The World Will End Soon, in 2011, or was that 2012 or is it 2018 or...........

 Acts 1:6-11 6 When they therefore were come together, they asked of him, saying, Lord, wilt thou at this time restore again the kingdom to Israel?
 7 And he said unto them, It is not for you to know the times or the seasons, which the Father hath put in his own power.
 8 But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth.
 9 And when he had spoken these things, while they beheld, he was taken up; and a cloud received him out of their sight.
 10 And while they looked stedfastly toward heaven as he went up, behold, two men stood by them in white apparel; 11 Which also said, Ye men of Galilee, why stand ye gazing up into heaven? this same Jesus, which is taken up from you into heaven, shall so come in like manner as ye have seen him go into heaven.

 Over the years IMARC has touched on several key theological issues of our time.
 But there is another area in which IMARC has also been interested and have touched on both mockingly and seriously.
 That is, Bible Prophecy.
-IMARC does not take a particular position on this subject, except to defend Christ's bodily and physical second coming, the resurrection from the grave.
+IMARC does not take a particular position on this subject, except to defend Christ's bodily and physical second cominn and the resurrection from the grave.
 At that point the world will be judged and so too all of our works.
 The point of contention is that we have a current crop of "Bible prophets" or teachers of prophecy, who do not know it all nor has God inspired them to prophesy as in the days of the Bible.
 IMARC believes that what is written is written and that all inspired prophecy is by God Almighty himself.
-That men wrote faithfully what God inspired them to write.
-That that prophecy is in the Bible, and there are those things that human interpretation can totally miss and thereby mislead people.
+These men wrote faithfully what God inspired them to write even though prophecy is found within the Bible there is no doubt, but there are those things that human interpretation can totally miss and thereby mislead people.

 One objection is the date of the Book of Revelation in spite of the volumes of debate on its date it still is largely unproven no matter what the modern teachers teach.
-And that there is far to much sensationalism involved in the contemporary view of Pre-Millennial Dispensationalism no matter who teaches it.
+And that there is far too much sensationalism involved in the contemporary view of Pre-Millennial Dispensationalism, no matter who teaches it.
 But before we move on, we need to digress here.

-Therefore, this position (Pre-Millennial Dispensationalism) seems to be the worst offender when it comes to predictions in recent times.
-It has spread its idea's as if they are fundamentals of faith across the world spectrum of Christian theological thought.
-Of course if one holds to such a view, and watches the world events, he would be sure to find enough tidbits that would seem to fit the above model.
+Therefore, this position (Pre-Millennial Dispensationalism) seems to be the worst offender when it comes to predictions.
+In recent times it has spread its ideas as if they are fundamentals of faith across the world spectrum of Christian theological thought.
+Of course if one holds to such a view, and watches world events, he would be sure to find enough tidbits that would seem to fit the above model.
 Alas the same is true for those who hold to a post-millenial view of prophecy too.

 Look at history.
 The patterns of God's moving are all of their own.
 Many times in human history God intervened by one man who withstood reproach of the mighty, or an army that seemed to have every reason to win and made a move that cost them the battle.
 Why is it that people pray all their lives for a revival but it never comes to their community or country?
 Yet revivals come so easily in other places?
 There are two points to be made here.
 First is that God will do as he pleases.
 While praying for revival is very acceptable and that from time to time those requests are honored, he does as he will.
 This is part of the character of our Heavenly Father.
 The point is, that we have no right to think that we can order God to do anything or that we know exactly what God is doing in world events.
 Like when Jesus walked with us, we can only present ourselves and our needs to Christ.
 Second is that God loves the world that he created.
 And his love is aimed particularly at the human race.
 He loved us so much that he sent his son to be offered on the cross on our behalf.
 We do not have to offer our sons or daughters in order to gain favor with him.
 He freely gave all of himself for us.